 The Chalky Teeth Campaign

 The paediatric dental team at Smile Solutions supports a worldwide initiative called the Chalky Teeth Campaign.
-A website has been set up to inform parents and children about chalky teeth and how to recognise them.
-This website can be accessed at http://www.chalkyteeth.org.
+Parents can visit the website and learn about chalky teeth and how to recognise them.